Frequently Asked Questions

 What does it mean to bind and loose?

-Discipline is one of the important wholesome facets of the church.
-Just like many other aspects of the church, this is also being eroded.
-Often times, the phrase judge not in Matthew 7:1 is quoted as defence for doing away with discipline in the church.
+Discipline is one of the important wholesome facets of the home and the body of Christ.
+Just like many other aspects of the Christian life, this is also being eroded.
+Often times, the phrase judge not in Matthew 7:1 is quoted as defence for doing away with discipline amongst Christians.
 However, in Matthew 18:15-20, we see Jesus clearly instructing that the church needs to practice discipline, hence the divine mandate to bind, forbid or close the door to those who refuse to repent, and loose, permit or open the door to those who are repentant.

-We are in the times when people in the church are erroneously redefining biblical love and kindness and reducing it to “being nice and desisting from judging”.
-They make it as though discipline in the church is a hateful act, whilst at the same time they are quick to submit to discipline elsewhere in societal institutions such as the work place.
+We are in the times when so called Christians are erroneously redefining biblical love and kindness and reducing it to “being nice and desisting from judging”.
+They make it as though discipline in Christian homes or the Church is a hateful act, whilst at the same time they are quick to submit to discipline elsewhere in societal institutions such as the work place.
 Ironically, the bible tells us in Hebrews 12:6 that the Lord disciplines the one He loves.
-In 1 Corinthians 5:1-5 we see discipline in the church for the sake of helping the individual come to repentance and be saved.
+In 1 Corinthians 5:1-5 we see discipline in the Church for the sake of helping the individual come to repentance and be saved.
 That is love, not hate.
-It benefits the individual even as it protects and encourages the sanctity of the rest of the church.
+It benefits the individual even as it protects and encourages the sanctity of the rest of the body of Christ.